busterjs/buster-docs/modules/buster-test/spec.rst

 Asynchronous before and after
 -----------------------------

-Before and after callbacks are treated as asynchronous by the test runner if they either return a thenable promise or if they explicitly accept an argument.
+Before and after callbacks are treated as asynchronous by the test runner if they either return a :ref:`thenable promise
+<returning-a-promise>` or if they explicitly accept an argument.
+See
-See :ref:`async-specs`.
+:ref:`async-specs`.

 .. _deferred-specs: